aCoder2013/timer4j/README.md

 # timer4j
-a job scheduling library than can be use in any environment
+a job scheduling library that can be use in any environment